sedostheatre/sedos.co.uk/input/shows/2016-one-man-two-guvnors.md

 Henshall takes an opportunity to make a few extra bob helping Stubbers as well as Roscoe.
 To avoid them finding out, he tries to keep his two guvnors apart.

-In Richard Bean’s modern re-telling of Carlo Goldini’s The Servant of Two Masters, that is easier said than done.
+In Richard Bean’s modern re-telling of Carlo Goldini’s *The Servant of Two Masters*, that is easier said than done.